Slip-And-Fall Attorneys Serving East Orange And Newark, New Jersey

 They Didn’t Properly Maintain Their Property

 You can consult with a slip and fall attorney who understands the information you need to prove your case.
-Our Goldstein & Goldstein attorneys can help secure a settlement for you and improve your chances of receiving maximum compensation by showing that the other party is at fault for your damages.
+Our Goldstein & Goldstein, LLP, attorneys can help secure a settlement for you and improve your chances of receiving maximum compensation by showing that the other party is at fault for your damages.
 We provide a no-cost consultation and will review your case to see if you are eligible.
 Our team works hard to make sure you recover from your injuries so you can return to your normal life.
-You can contact Goldstein & Goldstein for a free consultation today.
+You can contact us online or call 973-675-8277 for a free consultation today.